JumpStart Games: Purchase by CUC International

 During that time, Knowledge Adventure released many branded games such as JumpStart, Dr. Brain, Fisher-Price, Barbie, Bear in the Big Blue House, Blaster, Teletubbies, Noddy, Jurassic Park III, Captain Kangaroo, Curious George and American Idol.

+Knowledge Adventure released JumpStart Baby in 2000.

+Separation from Vivendi

 In October 2004, Vivendi sold Knowledge Adventure to a group of investors interested in taking a more active management strategy, and in developing new educational software.
-The company has since released new products under both the JumpStart and Math Blaster brands.
+The company released new products under both the JumpStart and Math Blaster brands.

 In October 2012, Knowledge Adventure changed its name to JumpStart Games.

 On March 17, 2014, JumpStart Games purchased Neopets from Viacom.

 On July 7, 2017, JumpStart Games was acquired by Chinese online game publisher NetDragon Websoft.

 Back-catalog digital re-releases

 On November 25, 2014, five Knowledge Adventure titles were re-released digitally as DRM-Free exclusives on ZOOM-Platform.com through a partnership between JumpStart Games and the Jordan Freeman Group.
 The five titles included 3D Body Adventure, 3D Dinosaur Adventure, Dinosaur Adventure (Original), Space Adventure, and Undersea Adventure.

 On March 6, 2015, another Knowledge Adventure title, Bug Adventure, was re-released digitally as a DRM-Free exclusive on ZOOM-Platform.com.
 This title was also released through the partnership between JumpStart and the Jordan Freeman Group.
 ZOOM-Platform.com indicated the game was released due to the "incredible reaction" they got to the first batch of Knowledge Adventure titles.